dryhurst/code-of-conduct/README.md

 #### Acknowledgements

-Parts of this document were derived from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.
+This document is derived from Go's Code of Conduct, which parts were derived from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.